 Murphy A. Ory, O-348261 (February 19, 1912 – October 19, 1997)

 The most likely match was apparently a lieutenant in the U.S. Army Reserve by April 6, 1937, when his name appears in the Pensacola Journal (Pensacola, Florida) on a list of members of the Reserve Officer’s Association.
 Based on his Department of Veterans Affairs record, he entered active duty on August 15, 1940.
 An August 20, 1946 article in the Pensacola Journal mentioned Major Murphy A. Ory.
-The article states that he was currently serving “at Mayo General hospital in Galsburg, Ill.” but was “formerly an employe [sic] of the Gulf Power company here”.
+The article stated that he was currently serving “at Mayo General hospital in Galsburg, Ill.” but was “formerly an employe [sic] of the Gulf Power company here”.
 The article also stated: “He served 33 months overseas in Iran, North Africa, Naples, Rome and Leghorn, Italy as adjutant of the 12th General hospital.”
 A July 10, 1953 article from the same paper states now Lieutenant Colonel Ory “has been assigned to duty as chief of the personnel division of the 3rd Army Medical Section, at Ft.
 McPherson, Ga.”

 Ory’s Department of Veterans Affairs file gives a release date as August 31, 1960 (the January 1, 1961 U.S. Army Register gives his retirement as the following day, with a rank of colonel).
 Colonel Ory’s obituary in The Atlanta Constitution (Atlanta, Georgia) states that he and his wife Bernice had a son and a daughter.
 His headstone at Chattanooga National Cemetery in Tennessee lists him as a veteran of World War II and Korea.

 James Leonard Ponton, O-1533889 (February 10, 1918 – August 28, 1993)